visiongirles/visiongirles/README.md

 # About

-- 🌕 Hi, I’m @visiongirles @duckate or Kate
+- 🌕 Hi, I’m @visiongirles @duckate or Kate Sychenko
 - 🌖 Started with Mobile Dev: iOS and Swift
-- 🌗 Currently learning Frontend: HTML, CSS, JavaScript, React
+- 🌗 Currently learning Front-end
 - 🌘 Also I’m a good friend to Python, C/C++
 - 🌑 Attended Sber School 21 and Yandex Summer MobileDev School